 - Students must provide documentation of two live measles, mumps, rubella (MMR) vaccines after their first birthday.
 Receipt or combination of single antigens will need to be discussed with a medical professional at Student Health Services.

 All students are screened for tuberculosis (TB).
 If you have tested positive for TB in the past, do not take the skin test (PPD) again.
 Please call or email Student Health Services for more information.
-If you received the BCG vaccine as a child, you must complete the TB screening by either the TB skin test or the Quantiferon TB gold blood test.
+If you received the BCG vaccine as a child, you must complete the TB screening by either the TB skin test or a blood test (either the Quantiferon TB gold test or the T-Spot test).
+A copy of the lab report is required if you use one of the blood tests.
 The Quantiferon TB gold test is also offered at Student Health Services.

 In addition to the required immunizations, Wheaton College, the American College Health Association (ACHA), and the Centers for Disease Control and Prevention (CDC) strongly recommend vaccines against the following: